-An example of sensitivity testing is the study of the impact of DPR and GMI input data on Combined Algorithm estimates relative to estimates based upon the DPR input data alone.
-Shown in Fig. 5 are 2D histograms (similar to scatterplots) of estimated surface rainfall rates from algorithm applications to synthetic data versus the known reference rainfall rates.
-Only the Ku band reflectivity data are utilized in the algorithm applications illustrated on the left-hand side of the figure, while both Ku band and TMI brightness temperature data are utilized in the algorithm applications illustrated on the right-hand side.
+An example of sensitivity testing is the study of the impact of PR and TMI input data on CORRAT estimates relative to estimates based upon the PR input data alone.
+Shown in Fig. 6 are 2D histograms (similar to scatterplots) of estimated surface rainfall rates from algorithm applications to synthetic data versus the known reference rainfall rates.
+Only the Ku band reflectivity data are utilized in the algorithm applications illustrated in the left-hand panels of the figure, while both Ku band and TMI brightness temperature data are utilized in the algorithm applications illustrated in the right-hand panels.
 If the initial guess ensemble of N_w values has the same mean as the reference values, then the addition of the TMI observations reduces the scatter of estimated rainfall rates relative to the reference values.
 If the initial guess ensemble of N_w values is biased by a factor of 4 relative to the reference values, there is a greater bias correction if both the Ku band and TMI observations are utilized.
-Sensitivity testing is expected to be a long-term activity that will help us to improve our understanding of the Combined Algorithm's response to a variety of potential modifications.
+Sensitivity testing is expected to be a long-term activity that will help us to improve our understanding of the CORRAT/CORRA's response to a variety of potential modifications.

 Physics Testing The objective of Physics Testing is to verify assumptions in the forward models that relate environmental/precipitation parameters to sensor observations.
 Since the current TRMM and GPM radars and radiometers have relatively low resolution, field campaign observations from airborne and ground-based instrumentation generally provide superior data for physics testing.
 These data may include remote sensing radar and radiometer observations as well as in situ measurements.
-Ongoing or planned areas of physics testing include - assessment of appropriate physical models for ice-phase precipitation - assessment of proper parameterizations for the ice-to-liquid phase transition - assessment of appropriate physical models for mixed-phase precipitation - assessment of physical models for land surface emissivities - assessment of parameterizations for describing inhomogeneity of precipitation within the radar footprint - assessment of physical parameterizations for multiple scattering of radar pulses Fig. 6 illustrates a precursor of physics testing to determine appropriate physical parameterizations of ice-phase precipitation in the Combined Algorithm.
+Ongoing or planned areas of physics testing include • assessment of appropriate physical models for ice-phase precipitation - assessment of proper parameterizations for the ice-to-liquid phase transition - assessment of appropriate physical models for mixed-phase precipitation - assessment of physical models for land surface emissivities • assessment of parameterizations for describing inhomogeneity of precipitation within the radar footprint • assessment of physical parameterizations for multiple scattering of radar pulses Fig. 7 illustrates physics testing to determine appropriate physical parameterizations of ice-phase precipitation in CORRA.
 In this test, different physical models are assumed for describing the single-scattering properties of ice-phase precipitation in a precipitation estimation algorithm.
-The estimation algorithm is applied to Dual-frequency Airborne Precipitation Radar (APR-2) Ku and Ka band observations from the
+The estimation algorithm is applied to Dual-frequency Airborne Precipitation Radar (APR-2) Ku and Ka band observations from the Genesis and Rapid Intensification Processes (GRIP) field campaign.
+The reflectivity observations (not shown) indicate a stratiform precipitation region with embedded convective elements.
+It is evident from the figure that the choice of ice-phase precipitation scattering model has an impact on the estimation of the precipitation mass-weighted particle diameter, water content, and rainfall rate.